SSNLP 2024

 16:30 - 17:00 Coffee break

-Oral papers are for 12 minutes plus 3 minutes for immediate questions.
+Oral presentations are for 12 minutes plus 3 minutes for immediate questions.
 Poster boards can accommodate (1m x 1m) sized posters, in either portrait or landscape.
-We split all the posters into Poster session 1 and Poster session 2, divided as follows, with each containing 20 poster boards.
+We arrange the posters into Poster Session 1 and Poster Session 2, divided as follows, with each containing around 20 posters.

 Click to see the paper list ↓